 234. Shedding Attachment

-After elaborating on the four schools of thought on the subject of renunciation, Krishna says, "Now hear My conclusion on the subject of renunciation which is threefold" (18.4).
-From the subsequent verses, clarity comes that renunciation is of three types viz.
+After elaborating on the four schools of thought about renunciation, Krishna says, “Now hear My conclusion on the subject of renunciation which is threefold” (18.4).
+The subsequent verses clarify that renunciation is of three types viz.
 Satva, Rajo and Tamo renunciation.

 At the level of ignorance, one keeps collecting material things, gathering power, fame and influence.
 Renunciation is the next stage.
-One might treat it as a barter like donating to get fame or to attain punya (virtue) etc. Renunciation might also happen when one goes through despondency like Arjun's idea of renouncing the Kurukshetra battle.
-As all of us go through these dilemmas, a lot is said in Bhagavad Gita about tyag and sanyas
+One might treat it as a barter like donating to get fame or to attain punya (virtue) etc. Renunciation might also happen when one goes through despondency like Arjuna’s idea of renouncing the Kurukshetra battle.
+As all of us go through such dilemmas, a lot is said in the Bhagavad Gita about tyaga and sannyas.

 Krishna spoke about renunciation on many occasions.
-He said that one cannot attain siddhi (perfection) by mere renunciation (3.4); one should always be a nitya sanyasi (perpetual renunciant), i.e. one who neither hates nor desires; is free from the pairs of opposites (dwandwa-ateeth) and is easily liberated from all entanglements (5.3); he is a sanyasi and yogi who does his bounden duty without depending on the fruits of action (karmaphal) but not the one without action (6.1).
+He said that one cannot attain siddhi (perfection) by mere renunciation (3.4); one should always be a nitya-sannyasi (perpetual renunciant), i.e. one who neither hates nor desires; is free from the pairs of opposites (dwandwa-atheeth) and is easily liberated from all entanglements (5.3); he is a sannyasi and yogi who does his bounden duty without depending on the fruits of action (karma-phal) but not the one without action (6.1).

 Comments